3 Significant Reasons Burnout Isn't Your Fault (And How To Recover)

 We are all swimming in a system that values us for what we produce.
 Specifically, what ‘surplus’ we produce.

 Capitalism isn’t the economy.
 And it’s not a method of trade.
-It’s specifically a system that organises all of society around producing profit… surplus… more.
+It’s specifically a system of power that organises all of society around producing profit… surplus…

 But humans aren’t machines.
 We cannot work constantly, producing an ever-increasing surplus.